Mexican Army: Paratrooper Corps

+Rurales

+The Rurales, officially called the Cuerpo de Defensa Rural(Rural Defense Corps), is a part-time militia force whose various units are part of the Military Region they are in.
+Currently Rural Defence Force members are being utilized in the Mexican war on drugs.
+This is the case in the State of Michoacán, where the Government has attempted to restrict civilian vigilantism (such as the creation of unregulated armed security groups) by deploying rurales against local drug cartels.

 Ranks

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Military industry

 Since the start of the 21st century, the Army has been steadily modernising to become competitive with the armies of other American countries and have also taken certain steps to decrease spending and dependency on foreign equipment in order to become more autonomous such as the domestic production of the FX-05 rifle designed in Mexico and the commitment to researching, designing and manufacturing domestic military systems such as military electronics and body armor.